-(C) Funds in approved form, in an amount not to exceed two hundred dollars unless approved by the warden, may be accepted for deposit to the account of that inmate.
+(C) Funds in approved form, in an amount not to exceed four hundred dollars a month from one person, unless approved by the managing officer, may be accepted for deposit to the account of that inmate.
 An inmate may request that a reasonable amount of personal funds be sent, in the form of a check, to any entity other than an unapproved source.

 (D) Funds in any amount from an unapproved source or in an unapproved form shall not be accepted for deposit and shall be processed pursuant to rule 5120-5-08 of the Administrative Code.